 Here are some examples:

-- Some have custom plugins written by the theme author which may not work with any other theme — so in essence if you change your theme in the future, whatever functionality that plugin is offering may become obsolete.
+- Some will have a custom WordPress plugin written by the theme developer which may not work with any other theme — so in essence if you change your theme in the future, whatever functionality that plugin is offering may become obsolete.
 See screenshot below which shows the “Goodlayer” plugins that are required.
 Those are author written plugins and will not work on other themes.

 - Many of the themes include WooCommerce and BuddyPress — most will never need these, but the code is there whether you need it or not in turn affecting site speed and number of files required.